What price do you pay for taking water?

 As well as committing to lowering the greenhouse gas (GHG) emissions associated with the production and distribution of our products, we commit to designing products that help consumers lower their own GHG emissions, and we work with farmers to improve their resilience to climate change.
 You can find out more about our efforts here.

-And our work to help cocoa and coffee farmers adaptto environmental challenges has been recognised as an example of best practice by the United Nations’ Framework Convention on Climate Change (UNFCCC).
+And our work to help cocoa and coffee farmers adapt to environmental challenges has been recognized as an example of best practice by the United Nations’ Framework Convention on Climate Change (UNFCCC).

 d) What are your targets for the future?

 In 2013 we committed to reducing our direct, GHG emissions per kilo of product by more than a third again by 2015, compared to 2005 levels.
 For more information on our climate change mitigation and adaptation commitments, please take a look at our Nestlé Commitment on Climate Change.

 PROTECTING ECOSYSTEMS: Nestlé employees and seedling planters working on a reforestation project in Malaysia.

 In 2010, we made a commitment on no-deforestation (pdf, 28Kb), which states that our products will not be associated with deforestation.
 This commitment covers all the raw materials we use to make our products and packaging.

 We have developed accompanying category-specific requirements set out in the Nestlé Responsible Sourcing Guideline (pdf, 2Mb).
 We are mapping our supply chain of key raw materials back to their origin and we assess and develop our suppliers against these guidelines.

 We have an ongoing partnership with global non-profit organisation The Forest Trust to ensure the responsible sourcing of palm oil and pulp and paper.

 As a member of the Consumer Goods Forum, we also support its commitment to help achieve zero-net deforestation by 2020.